UPPMAX/R-python-julia-matlab-HPC/lesson_plans/202401022_richel/README.md

 - R: There is no time for evaluation at the end.
 I feel 10 minutes is enough and the time is worth it.
 I suggest to add it.
+  - Pro: helps us improve the course, shows we care about our learners' opinion
+  - Con: takes time away
+  - Vote:
+    - Yes:
+    - No:
 - If evaluation, suggest questions on confidence, see [here](https://github.com/UPPMAX/uppmax_intro_day_1/tree/main/evaluations/20240827)
   - Pro: useful to asses stronger/weaker sessions of the course